axibase/atsd/api/meta/README.md

 # Overview

-The Meta API lets you query and update metadata about metrics, entities, and entity groups in the Axibase Time Series Database.
+The Meta API lets you query and update metadata about metrics, entities, and entity groups in the database.

 ## Request Methods